Stock futures point to added gains on vaccine hopes, stimulus

 CLICK HERE TO READ MORE ON FOX BUSINESS

-The price of benchmark U.S oil added 20 cents to $41.01 a barrel in electronic trading on the New York Mercantile Exchange.
+The price of benchmark U.S oil added $1.15 to $41.96 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained 22 cents to $40.81 a barrel Monday.
-Brent crude oil, the international standard, rose 29 cents to $43.56 a barrel.
+Brent crude oil, the international standard, rose $1.25 to $44.55 a barrel.

 The Associated Press contributed to this article.